 Have you ever walked into a friend’s house and thought, “Wow, it smells amazing in here!”?
 Maybe it was chocolate chip cookies baking in the oven or vegetables roasting on the stove.
-Whatever it was, chances are you’re not able to cook chocolate chip cookies or roast fresh vegetables every minute of the day.
+Well, seasonal smells can enhance a home’s decor, so we’ve got just the thing: A collection of fall scents!

 Even though you want your home to smell fresh, always cooking something that smells delicious is probably out of the question for most of us.